kvz/lanyon/README.md

 1. [`rbenv`](https://github.com/rbenv/rbenv) (with the [ruby-build](https://github.com/rbenv/ruby-build) plugin)
 1. [`rvm`](https://rvm.io/)

-You can disable any of these via e.g. `LANYON_DISABLE="rbenv docker"`.
+You can disable any of these via e.g. `LANYON_SKIP="rbenv docker"`.
-To disable using the system's available Ruby use `LANYON_DISABLE="system"`, this is useful mainly for testing purposes as this will force an install of some kind.
+To disable using the system's available Ruby use `LANYON_SKIP="system"`, this is useful mainly for testing purposes as this will force an install of some kind.

 ## Prerequisites